8 Surprising Foods To Avoid On Keto

 Dairy is in kind of a weird place for many people who are not very familiar with the keto diet.
 In my experience, some think it has to be cut out, and some don’t realize that milk or cheese has carbs at all.

 The truth is that both are somewhat incorrect.
-There are a lot of dairy items that are high in carbs, and a lot that is not.
+There are a lot of dairy items that are high in carbs, and a lot that are not.
 It might surprise you what dairy items are keto friendly.

 Cured, Glazed, Processed, or Dried Meats